processone/docs.ejabberd.im/content/get-started/index.md

 solution design are harder to fix once the project is in production.

-If the service requires a cluster of more than 10 nodes, we recommend not relying on Mnesia clusting mode.
+If the service requires a cluster of more than 10 nodes, we recommend not relying on Mnesia clustering mode.
 Many solutions are available, the easiest and more inexpensive being to rely on [ejabberd Software-as-a-Service](http://www.process-one.net/en/ejabberd/saas/) approach.